 The following pages identify issues raised by the public as well as the goals and objectives developed for this section.

 2. Connectivity Cont.

-Much of the discussion on implementing an alternative transportation and greenways system focused on the importance of connecting key destinations as well as the types and locations of bicycle and pedestrian facilities.
+Much of the discussion on implementing a bicycle and pedestrian transportation and greenways system focused on the importance of connecting key destinations as well as the types and locations of bicycle and pedestrian facilities.